strudel-science/strudel-kit/docs/getting-started/2-create-app.md

 ## Next Steps

-Next we will learn how to add your first task flow to the app.
+Next you will learn how to add your first task flow to the app.

 Previous           |  Next
 :-------------------------:|:-------------------------: